cpmoregit/SpamFilteringUsingBagOfWords/README.md

 then remove stop words from the sentence filtered_sentence = [word for word in words if word.lower() not in stop_words]

-# Tokenize the sentence into words
-from nltk.tokenize import word_tokenize
-words = word_tokenize(sentence)

 ### Scoring words in the content
 The free text of the content should be converted to a vector that we can use as input or output for a machine learning model.